cyfronet-fid/marketplace/README.md

 ## Database

-By default we are using pure rails database configuration in development and test enironemnts (sockets and database login the same as your system login).
+By default we are using pure rails database configuration in development and test environments (sockets and database login the same as your system login).
 If this is not enough you can customize it by using environment variables:
   * `MP_DATABASE_HOST` - PostgreSQL database host
   * `MP_DATABASE_USERNAME` - PostgreSQL database username